AllianceCMS/AllianceCMS/readme.md

 * Secure
 * Easy To Use
 * Easy To Develop With
-* Easy To Create Custom Look And Layout
 * PHP 5.4+ Compatible
 * Web Standards Compliant
 * Open Source (Apache License, Version 2.0)